-For country reviews, a natural opportunity for follow-up will be subsequent FSAPs or ROSCs.
+For country reviews, the reviewed jurisdiction will update SCSI on an informal basis after about one year on progress made in addressing the recommendations.
+The FSB Secretariat will also explore, if requested by the reviewed jurisdiction, ways to support the implementation of those recommendations by leveraging the capacity building and technical assistance programs of FSB members.
+In addition, a natural opportunity for follow-up will be subsequent FSAPs or ROSCs.
 If members undertake FSAPs about every five years, then an FSAP update would occur in principle about two to three years after the FSB review.
 Country review reports can potentially flag issues for analysis in a subsequent FSAP, while FSB member jurisdictions could request coverage in the FSAP or ROSC of particular areas found in the country review to be in need of follow up.